"Great character, impeccable diction and a fine robust tenor"

 - Alan Blyth, London Evening Standard

-Notable operatic performances include lead roles in Mozart's The Magic Flute, Donizetti's L’elisir d’amore and Britten's Peter Grimes; other performance highlights include Bach's Magnificat in D with John Lubbock, Ravel's L'enfant et les sortilèges with Sir Simon Rattle and the City of Birmingham Symphony Orchestra, and numerous roles as soloist in works including Mendelssohn's Elijah, Handel's Messiah, Orff's Carmina Burana and Vaughan Williams's Serenade to Music.
+Notable operatic performances include lead roles in Mozart's The Magic Flute, Donizetti's L’elisir d’amore and Britten's Peter Grimes; other performance highlights include Bach's Magnificat in D with John Lubbock, Ravel's L'enfant et les sortilèges with Sir Simon Rattle and the CBSO and numerous solo roles in works including Mendelssohn's Elijah, Handel's Messiah, Orff's Carmina Burana and Vaughan Williams's Serenade to Music.

-Steven has performed in concert at prestigious venues including St John's Smith Square, Wigmore Hall, the Southbank Centre and the Carlton Club in London as well as many of the country's finest cathedrals, stately homes and halls; he has also given an acclaimed series of opera galas and Proms in the Park concerts.
+Steven has appeared as a soloist at prestigious venues including St John's Smith Square, Wigmore Hall, the Royal Festival Hall and the Carlton Club in London as well as many of the country's finest cathedrals, stately homes and halls.
+He has also given a critically-acclaimed series of recitals, opera galas and Proms In The Park concerts.
 Current projects include a recital series to mark the centenary of the First World War and a concert tour of northern cathedrals.